bodhiconnolly/bodhiconnolly.github.io/_posts/13-10-04-titans-livestream.markdown

 ![It's magic, I tell you.]({{site.baseurl}}/assets/images/blackmagic_box_web.jpg)

 Were there hiccups?
 Yes, a few.
 Did they stop a couple of thousand people tuning in?
-No, it did not.
+No, they did not.